Hong Kong: Police arrest over 50 pro-democracy activists in crackdown | DW | 06.01.2021

 The campaign, called "35+ citizens vote" was to determine which candidates would give the pro-democracy camp the best chance to fill all 35 electable seats in Hong Kong's legislative council, a body with only half of 70 seats directly elected.

-At the time Hong Kong's government said was "illegal" and disqualified 12 candidates.
+At the time Hong Kong's government labelled the primary "illegal" and disqualified 12 candidates.
 Chief Executive Carrie Lam postponed the election for a year, citing a surge in coronavirus cases.

 Former Hong Kong Democratic Party chairman Wu Chi-wai, former lawmaker Helena Wong, Lam Cheuk-ting and James To were all arrested, according to the party's Facebook page.